 If your fridge is full because you’re hosting a party, place hardy perishables (like fruits and vegetables) in a cooler outside near the back door.
 Doing so will free up a lot of extra shelf space while still keeping food cold.

-Find out how to keep ice cubes from sticking together.
+Find out the genius trick that keeps ice cubes from sticking together.

 Leftover Doritos?
 Think outside the chip bag